MrBlack-hacker/kali-nethunter-mobile-lab/README.md

 ## Overview

 This project demonstrates a Mobile Penetration Testing Lab built using Kali NetHunter on a rooted Android device.
-The lab is used for learning networking, security assessment, reconnaissance, enumeration, and penetration testing fundamentals in a controlled environment.
+The lab is designed for learning Linux administration, networking, security assessment, reconnaissance, enumeration, and penetration testing fundamentals in a controlled environment.

+---

 ## Device Information